Now that you've set up your events in their spreadsheet, it's time to move on to tickets!

 Each of your events that you will be importing attendees into will need a ticket(s) attached.

-Importing tickets allows you to see that John Smith didn't just go to your event, he registered as a member for the event.
-However, some associations don't necessarily feel the need to get into that level of detail.
-They just want to see that John Smith was registered.
+Importing tickets allows you to see that John Smith didn't just go to your event, but that he registered as a member for the event, for example.
+However, some associations don't necessarily feel the need to get into that level of detail with historic event info, and that's totally fine!
+Maybe you just want to see that John Smith was registered.
 In that case, you'll still need to import a ticket, but it can just be one ticket per event, named something like "Import" at $0.

 *Required.
 All tickets will need their own unique IDs.
 You won't see this ID again - it's solely for import.
 Most commonly, the event name + the ticket name is used for the ID for ease (Fall Conference Member).
 We can handle this column if you're unsure.